 Wireless internet sounds simple.
-If you have services like Spectrum Internet and TV, it’s plain to see that you connect your devices to the internet and do what you want to do online.
+If you have services like Cox Internet and TV, it’s plain to see that you connect your devices to the internet and do what you want to do online.
 But the way WiFi works is a bit complex.
 There are different WiFi standards for different devices.
 These standards change on a yearly basis.
 For anyone who is hearing about these standards for the first time, things can be confusing.

 Read on to learn more about them and get introduced to different variations of WiFi standards that have existed so far.